ECNEC

-The Executive Committee of the National Economic Council (ECNEC) is an executive committee under the Cabinet Division of the Government of Bangladesh, which verifies, imports, approves and advances nationally important development projects, regardless of the economic status and economic activities in Bangladesh.
+The Executive Committee of the National Economic Council (ECNEC)) is an executive committee under the Cabinet Division of the Government of Bangladesh, which verifies, imports, approves and advances nationally important development projects, regardless of the economic status and economic activities in Bangladesh.
 Provides formulation, review and approval.
 Meetings of the ECNEC are usually held in the NEC conference room in Sher-e-Bangla Nagar under the Planning Department, Planning Commission.

 History

-In 1972, The Cabinet Division was formed as a division under the Ministry of Cabinet Affairs (Ministry of Cabinet Affairs) to provide secretarial support to the cabinet of the Government of the People's Republic of Bangladesh.
+In 1972, the Cabinet Division was formed as a division under the Ministry of Cabinet Affairs to provide secretarial support to the cabinet of the Bangladesh government.
 According to the data obtained, the decision of the Council of Ministers was decided on the structure and functions of the Executive Committee of the National Economic Council in 1982.
 In 1982, a committee was convened to convene the Minister of Finance and Planning.
 The committee also included ministers of industry and commerce, ministers of the ministry and ministers of the concerned ministries.

-After the restoration of democracy in Bangladesh, the finance minister of the elected government became President of ECNEC in September, 1991.
+After the restoration of democracy in Bangladesh, the finance minister of the elected government became President of ECNEC in September 1991.
 In October of the same year, the head of the government of ECNEC became president.
-In the latest notification issued on January 26, the Minister of Planning / State was excluded from the list of members of ECNEC.
-The last notification regarding the functioning of ECNEC was issued on January 15, 2014.
+In the latest notification issued on 26 January, the Minister of Planning / State was excluded from the list of members of ECNEC.
+The last notification regarding the functioning of ECNEC was issued on 15 January 2014.